 Open the Type Editor using one of these methods:

 In the Simulink Toolstrip, on the Modeling tab, in the Design gallery, click Type Editor.

-Use the table or Property Inspector pane to specify the desired property values for the value type.
+Use the interactive table or Property Inspector to specify the desired property values of the value type.